 What will you need to buy for the perfect barbecue?
 For a BBQ, you are going to need the following:

 A lighter (to set fire to the coals)

 Plates, napkins, cups, forks, knives, etc. (plastic: no glass allowed at the beaches or parks)

 Food!
 Sausages?
 Burgers?

 Be sure to research if the beach has picnic benches; if not, grab a blanket to sit on while you eat!

 What will you do afterwards?
 Maybe play some beach volleyball?
-Perhaps you’ll go swimming?
-Check out our article for some Beach Activity ideas (and vocabulary).
+Perhaps go swimming?
+Check out our article for some Beach Activity Ideas (and beach-related vocabulary).
 Make sure you come prepared . . . and don’t forget the sunscreen!

 BBQ Idioms in English

 When we think of barbecues, we think of burgers, fire (and smoke), and good times!
 These idioms are related to the foods and items you might have at a beach BBQ.

 Definition: a phraseemphasizingthatsomethinghascometoolate to be useful(likemustard being offered . . . aftermeathasalreadybeen eaten)